paramraghavan/sparksql-awsglue/tip_tricks.md

   With instance fleets, you can effectively add and remove instances by modifying the instance fleet's target capacities for On-Demand and Spot accordingly.

-- **Task node**: You can use task nodes to add power to perform parallel computation tasks on data, such as Hadoop MapReduce tasks and Spark executors.
+- **Task node**:  A node with software components that only runs tasks and does not store data in HDFS.
+Task nodes are optional.You can use task nodes to add power to perform parallel computation tasks on data, such as Hadoop MapReduce tasks and Spark executors.
 Task nodes don't run the Data Node daemon, nor do they store data in HDFS.
 As with core nodes, you can add task nodes to a cluster by adding Amazon EC2 instances to an existing uniform instance group or by modifying target capacities for a task instance fleet.